windytan/stereodemux/README.md

     ./demux -r <samplerate> [-R samplerate_out] [-d time_constant_μs] [-g gain_db]

     -r   Input sample rate (Hz).
     -R   Output sample rate (Hz).
-If unspecified the input rate will be used.
+The default is to use the input rate.
     -g   Additional output gain (dB).
+Beware of clipping.
     -d   Time constant of the de-emphasis filter (microseconds).
          Meaningful values are 75 for the Americas and South Korea and 50 elsewhere; the default is 50.